WhatsApp +94 773-062-592

 Wrap Up

 My father was born on January 1st, 1951, two years after Sri Lanka gained independence.
 He died on September 19th, 2020 aged 69.
-Many people, including family, friends, neighbors, former employees, and business partners, turned out for the funeral.
+Many people, including family, friends, neighbours, former employees, and business partners, turned out for the funeral.
 Many others missed it because they did not know.
 We had to rush the burial because of the COVID-19 pandemic.
 It’s natural for people to say good things about the deceased at a funeral, but I realized people who spoke about my father at his funeral spoke from the heart.
 He was a man of honour.

 If you found this content helpful, I kindly ask you to leave your feedback in the comments section below.
 Sharing it on social media would also be greatly appreciated.
 In order to promote meaningful and respectful dialogue, I request that you use your full name when commenting.
 Please note that any comments containing profanity, name-calling, or a disrespectful tone will be deleted.
 Thank you for your understanding and participation.